 3D Secure 2.0

-In 2017, 3-D Secure 2.0 is being rolled out.
+In 2017, Visa will roll out 3-D Secure 2.0.
 Version 1 was based on password authentication and required consumers to sign up before they could use it.
 Version 1 also used a pop-up window that made customers wary and was problematic for mobile browsers to handle.
 These issues are partly responsible for sluggish adoption of 3D Secure, and version 2.0 seeks to streamline the process.

-This new update is designed to minimize fraud and introduce a more secure payment method into the entire market.
+This new update helps minimize fraud and introduces a more secure payment method into the entire market.

 Token-based and biometric authentication methods replace static passwords in 3D Secure 2.0, which eliminates the sign-up process.
 Linking mobile apps, chip cards, and other electronic methods of payment makes a seamless process from the customer perspective.